- 3D Printed Parts Download Link

 Total Print Time: 3,560 min.
 (59 hours 20 min.) at 4,800 mm/min.

 - To use the servo motor TowerPro MG996R instead of Hitec HS-311 (see hardware list below), print rcr_pinion2.stl instead of rcr_pinion.stl.

 - If your 3D printer has a large enough print platform, print 2 of rcr_4corners.stl instead of 8 of rcr_corner.stl.

 In case you do not have access to a 3D printer, you can purchase the 3D-printed parts from us.
-The price for the entire set is $450.00.
-Shipping is extra.
+The price for the entire set is $350.00, including free international shipping.
 Hardware is not included.
 Colors may vary.
-Contact us for details if you are interested.
+Custom logo-stamping is available for a small fee.
+Contact us for details.

 3. Hardware Shopping List